yosbelms/getjs/readme.md

 })
 ```

-> The rest of this document assumes to use `aryn.global()` for all the following code snipets.
+> The rest of this document assumes using `aryn.global()` for all the following code snippets.

 ## Runners
 Runners (a.k.a. tasks or coroutines) are lightweight scheduled functions.
-It accepts *Generator Function*s as the first parametter.
-Aryn takes advantage of the native scheduler, that is, there is not custom scheduler implementation.
+It accepts *Generator Function*s as the first parameter.
+Aryn takes advantage of the native scheduler, that is, there is not a custom scheduler implementation.
 Runners along with Channels are the main pieces of the Aryn CSP approach.

 ### runner(gen: GeneratorFunction): Function
 Returns a function that executes a new runner each time it is called.